ArrayOfLight/BeginnerProjects/README.md

 # BeginnerProjects
 An amalgamation of my work from working through the 3rd edition of Head First Java.
+Comments, suggestions & criticisms welcome as I embark on this journey.